TABLE OF CONTENTS

 The collection contains correspondence, written works, exhibit materials, and maps and diagrams.

 Correspondence and written works: Contains correspondence covering the years 1946-1959 related to Kosok's field studies in Peru, time as a professor at Long Island University, and his publications.
 Also includes written works in the forms of essays and field reports from trips to Mexico and Peru.

 Educational and research materials: consists of materials related to an exhibit on the Nazca Lines and scenes from Peru, materials on the Tiwanaku archaeological site in Bolivia, and photographs of the Chan Chan site in Peru.

 Oversize materials: A range of materials including Peruvian highway maps from 1939-1940, a diagram showing average annual discharge of coastal rivers, photographs and educational materials related to Peruvian textiles, Machu Picchu, and the Twianaku culture.

 Standard copyright restrictions apply.

-Cite as: Paul Kosok Papers, Nettie Lee Benson Latin American Collection, The University of Texas at Austin.
+Cite as: Paul Kosok Papers, Nettie Lee Benson Latin American Collection, University of Texas Libraries, The University of Texas at Austin.